 Cardiologists can become board certified by satisfying the requirements of the American Board of Internal Medicine and passing the certification exam.
 Once certified the ABIM requires cardiologists to maintain their board certification through continuing education and periodic examinations.
-Cardiologists can further distinguish themselves by becoming a Fellow of the American College of Cardiology.What Does a Cardiologist do?
+Cardiologists can further distinguish themselves by becoming a Fellow of the American College of Cardiology.What Does a Cardiologist Do?

-Cardiologists help diagnose, treat and prevent heart diseases and health conditions involving the heart.
+Cardiologists help diagnose, treat, and prevent heart diseases and health conditions involving the heart.
 They also focus on cardiovascular disease and conditions which involve the blood vessels.
 Cardiovascular and heart conditions are often interrelated.
 Cardiologists devote most of their time to diagnostic efforts and testing.

 A patient with symptoms of a cardiovascular or heart problem will be referred to a cardiologist for testing to determine if they have a problem with their heart or blood vessels.
-Symptoms that might prompt a referral to a cardiologist include: chest pains; abnormal heart rates; shortness of breath; and high or low blood pressure.
+Symptoms that might prompt a referral to a cardiologist include chest pains; abnormal heart rates; shortness of breath; and high or low blood pressure.
 Cardiologists are also called in for the treatment of heart attack patients or other heart diseases such as:

 Most cardiologists are primarily involved in non-invasive diagnostic testing and treatment with medication.
 Common diagnostic tests handled by cardiologists include electrocardiograms (EKG or ECG) and echocardiograms.
 However, some cardiologists perform invasive procedures such as angioplasty, valvuloplasty, stenting, congenital, and coronary thrombectomies.
-Cardiologists who perform these procedures are sometimes called interventional cardiologists.
+Cardiologists who perform these procedures are sometimes called interventional cardiologists.Malpractice Claims Against Cardiologists

 Cardiologists are sued for medical malpractice on a fairly regular basis.
 A recent Medscape study on cardiology malpractice claims reported that 60% of cardiologists have been named as a defendant in a malpractice lawsuit.
 Nearly half of the cardiologists in that 60% reported being sued more than one time.
 In our experience, malpractice claims against cardiologists usually involve some type of failure to diagnose, incorrect diagnosis, or delay in diagnosis, usually a heart attack.
 This seems to be consistent with the existing statistical data which indicates that diagnostic negligence is the leading cause of cardiology malpractice claims.

 One common thread you see in the malpractice cases against cardiologists are allegations of negligence based on failure to perform additional testing or failure to follow up on initial testing.
-Take, for example, a patient who goes to cardiologist with shortness of breath or other symptoms.
+Take, for example, a patient who goes to a cardiologist with shortness of breath or other symptoms.
 The cardiologist performs basic, entry-level testing which comes back normal.
-The patient is sent home with instructions to follow-up for further testing if symptoms get worse and ends up dying of a heart attack the next week from an artery blockage that maybe could have been discovered with a little more testing.
+The patient is sent home with instructions to follow-up for further testing if symptoms get worse and end up dying of a heart attack the next week from an artery blockage that maybe could have been discovered with a little more testing.